FAMILY DISPUTE RESOLUTION SYDNEY

 - both parties listening to each other’s point of view without interruption

 - putting decisions and agreements in writing.

 The role of family dispute resolution practitioners

-Family Dispute Resolution practitioners are highly-skilled people from a variety of professional backgrounds, such as law and social sciences.
+Family Dispute Resolution practitioners in Sydney are highly-skilled people from a variety of professional backgrounds, such as law and social sciences.
 They are trained in resolving disputes relating to families, children, finance or property matters.

 Family Dispute Resolution practitioners can work alone or with another practitioner.
 They do not give legal advice but will explore general principles that apply to couples who are separating.
 They may give advice in relation to children and parenting matters, focusing on the best interests of the child.

 Family Dispute Resolution practitioners are impartial and fair to both parties.
 The are focused on the future and on helping the parties resolve their dispute.
 The process is confidential, within the limits of the law.

 What you can expect during family dispute resolution?

 Family Dispute Resolution is facilitated by an independent third party.
 The decisions made are not legally binding.
 Everyone gets the opportunity to express their point of view and are free to talk about issues of concern, with everyone present.